 The Petition to Seal Hearing and the Order to Seal

 The Court will review the Petition to Seal materials and if the are in order, will notify law enforcement, the prosecuting agency, etc. If the Court does not hear back from anyone objecting to the Petition to Seal the Court can issue an order sealing your records.
-If anyone objects the Court is likely to schedule a hearing on the matter.
+If anyone objects, the Court is likely to schedule a hearing on the matter.
 If the records are sealed the Court, law enforcement and criminal justice agencies will still have access to the file(s).
-The file(s) are not destroyed (expunged).
+The file(s) are not destroyed (expunged, unless they are juvenile records).
 If someone inquires, other than a criminal justice agency, all agencies must respond that "no such record exists with respect to such person."
-After the Order to Seal is sent to all relevant agencies the records are sealed, usually within a few weeks.
+After the Order to Seal is sent to all relevant agencies, the records are sealed, usually within a few weeks.